knative-extensions/eventing-kafka/pkg/common/scheduler/README.md

 1. High Availability: Vreplicas for a source must be evenly spread across domains to reduce impact of failure when a zone/node/pod goes unavailable for scheduling.*

-2. Equal message consumption: Vreplicas for a source must be evenly spread across adapter pods to provide an equal rate of processing messages.
-For example, Kafka broker spreads partitions equally across pods so if vreplicas aren’t equally spread, pods with fewer vreplicas will consume messages slower than others.
+2. Equal event consumption: Vreplicas for a source must be evenly spread across adapter pods to provide an equal rate of processing events.
+For example, Kafka broker spreads partitions equally across pods so if vreplicas aren’t equally spread, pods with fewer vreplicas will consume events slower than others.

 3. Pod spread not more than available resources: Vreplicas for a source must be evenly spread across pods such that the total number of pods with placements does not exceed the number of resources available from the source (for example, number of Kafka partitions for the topic it's consuming from).
-Else, the additional pods have no resources (Kafka partitions) to consume messages from and could waste Kubernetes resources.
+Else, the additional pods have no resources (Kafka partitions) to consume events from and could waste Kubernetes resources.

 * Note: StatefulSet anti-affinity rules guarantee new pods to be scheduled on a new zone and node.